Honest Imagery for Allergens and Dietary Claims

 - Upload a basic reference photo of the current recipe.

-- Apply a branded environment so the new image still feels like you.
+- Apply your brand look so the new image still feels like you.

-- Generate distinct visuals for classic, nut-free, or gluten-free versions without a studio day.
+- Make distinct visuals for classic, nut-free, or gluten-free versions.
+No studio day needed.

-- Keep one AI-generated, version-controlled “source of truth” image for each variant, so you’re not guessing which JPEG is current.
+- Keep one AI-generated “master” image for each variant.
+You won’t guess which JPEG is current.

 This isn’t about making your menu look plain.
-It’s about making every garnish, drizzle, and prop pull double duty: selling the dish and signaling safety accurately.
+Every garnish, drizzle, and prop should do two jobs: sell the dish and show safety accurately.

 Pause and write down the top three dishes where a misleading photo could cause the most allergen or dietary confusion for your guests.